stellar/go/services/horizon/internal/docs/admin.md

 To enable ingestion, you must either pass `--ingest=true` on the command line or set the `INGEST` environment variable to "true".
 Since version 1.0.0 you can start multiple ingesting machines in your cluster.

-### Ingesting historical data

-To enable ingestion of historical data from stellar-core you need to run `horizon db backfill NUM_LEDGERS`.
-If you're running a full validator with published history archive, for example, you might want to ingest all of history.
-In this case your `NUM_LEDGERS` should be slightly higher than the current ledger id on the network.
-You can run this process in the background while your Horizon server is up.
-This continuously decrements the `history.elder_ledger` in your /metrics endpoint until `NUM_LEDGERS` is reached and the backfill is complete.

 ### Ingesting historical data and reingesting Ledgers

 To reingest older ledgers (due to a version upgrade) or to ingest ledgers closed by the network before you